null8626/decancer/CONTRIBUTING.md

 And a file called `output.bin` should be generated in the same directory, and an optimized version of the JSON file should appear at `path/to/fileOptimized.json`.

+> P.S: for further optimizations purposes, it's recommended to do a second run of the encoding process, e.g `node scripts/encode.mjs path/to/fileOptimized.json`

 - **The structure of the JSON is as follows:**

 The optional fields here are only optional when writing and encoding them back into a binary.